Kanem–Bornu Empire

 The Kanem–Bornu Empire (Note: See the Nomenclature section for other names.) was an empire based around Lake Chad that once ruled areas which are now part of Nigeria, Niger, Cameroon, Libya, Algeria, Sudan, and Chad.
-The empire was sustained by the prosperous trans-Saharan trade and was one of the oldest and longest-lived empires in African history.
+The empire was sustained by the prosperous trans-Saharan trade and was one of the oldest and longest-lived empires in world history and especially in African history.

 The early history of the Kanem–Bornu Empire is poorly known.
 The empire is believed to have been founded around the year 700, though later and earlier dates have also been proposed.
 The Duguwa dynasty ruled the empire from their capital Njimi in the Kanem region (in modern-day Chad) and used the ruling title mai.
 In the 11th century, the empire converted to Islam and the Duguwa were replaced with the Sayfawa dynasty.
 The Kanem-based empire was brought to its zenith by the 13th-century mai Dunama II Dibalemi.
 The empire exerted considerable control over Saharan trade routes and exported salt, ivory, slaves, and animal products.
 The salt industry was particularly prosperous, with the empire able to provide salt across the surrounding region.

 Economic factors and conflict with the Bilala people caused the empire to lose Kanem in the 14th century.
 Mai Umar I Idrismi re-centered the empire in the Bornu region (in modern-day Nigeria), formerly a tributary state.
 A century of political instability followed, until mai Ali I Gaji founded Ngazargamu as a new permanent capital.
 Although Kanem was later recovered by mai Idris III Katagarmabe, scholars sometimes divide the Kanem–Bornu Empire into an earlier Kanem Empire and later Bornu Empire.
 The Bornu-based empire was brought to the peak of its power and influence under mai Idris IV Alooma in the late 16th century.
 Although Kanem–Bornu remained powerful for long thereafter, the empire began a slow but steady decline in the 17th century due to changing economic patterns and environmental conditions, and conflicts with various neighbors.

 The empire nearly fell during the Fula jihads in the early 19th century, which saw the center of power in the region shift west to the Sokoto Caliphate.
 In the aftermath of the jihads, the Sayfawa dynasty was supplanted by the al-Kanemi dynasty, who ruled with the title shehu (sheikh).
-In 1893, Kanem–Bornu was conquered by the Sudanese warlord Rabih az-Zubayr, who transformed the empire into a brutal military dictatorship.
+In 1893, Kanem–Bornu was conquered by the Sudanese warlord Rabih az-Zubayr, who transformed the empire into a brutal military regime.
 Subsequent civil unrest was exploited by France and Britain.
 Although the al-Kanemi dynasty was restored in 1900, they governed under colonial suzerainty.
 The empire's territories were incorporated into the French, British, and German colonial empires in 1902.
 Remnants of the Kanem–Bornu regime survive today in the form of the non-sovereign Borno and Dikwa emirates, two traditional states in Borno State, Nigeria.